 The Testing Office, also in Student Services, provides complete testing services for students working with counselors in the assessment of their personal attributes.
-The Testing Office is a national test site (including computer-based testing) for most graduate and professional school entrance exams (e.g. GRE, GMAT, TOEFL, etc.), as well as for CLEP, ACT, SAT, TOEFL, TOEIC, the English Language Center Special English Test, and a variety of licensing and certification exams.
+The Testing Office is a national test site (including computer-based testing) for most graduate and professional school entrance exams (e.g. GRE, GMAT, TOEFL, etc.), as well as for CLEP, DANTES ACT, SAT, MELAB, Distance Testing, and a variety of licensing and certification exams.
 Makeup orientation placement exams in math and foreign languages are also handled by this office.
 Consult the Testing Office web site at www.counseling.msu.edu/testing/